Sirupsen/sirupsen.github.io/_posts/2016-12-03-shitlists.md

 piling on may have a large cost.

-To solve this problem [Florian Weingarten](https://twitter.com/fw1729) on our team introduced what he calls "shitlists".
-A shitlist is essentially a whitelist of deprecated behaviour.
-Existing deprecated behaviour is OK, and listed.
-New usage of the deprecated API is banned, and fails a test with a well-defined error.
+To solve this problem [Florian Weingarten](https://twitter.com/fw1729) on our team introduced what he calls "shitlists": a whitelist of deprecated behaviour.
+Existing deprecated behaviour is OK and whitelisted.
+New usage of the deprecated API is banned and fails a test with a well-defined error.

 They come in many forms, but could look like this: